hpcraink/fsprj2/README.md

     link your program against libiotrace_static.a with ld linker option `-wrap` for each function you want to monitor (complete list of possible functions is available in &lt;libiotrace-folder&gt;/fsprj2/libiotrace/test/CMakeLists.txt)

+The output will be placed in the working direrctory of &lt;monitor-program&gt;.
+Every generated file has a name beginning with &lt;prefix-for-log-names&gt;.

 ## IOTrace_Analyze

 IOTrace_Analyze is used to prepare and analyze the output of libiotrace.
 This tool reconstructs the sequence of function calls for every thread and every file.
 It also evaluates the connection between a thread and a file, the time used and the amount of data transported for each function call.
 The results of this processing are stored in an optimized data model.
 On the basis of this data model, various graphics are generated.
 With these graphics, the efficiency of the constellations in the program can be determined.
 Furthermore, an animation is generated.
 This animation shows the function calls in a graph over time.
 The collected and processed data is provided as output files for further analysis.
 The graphics, the animation and the output files enable improvements of the File-I/O.